jquast/blessed/docs/dec_modes.rst

 These context managers:

-1. Query the Terminal's support for a mode with optional timeout
+1. Query the Terminal's support for a mode within given timeout
 2. Change the mode if allowed by negotiation
 3. Restore the original state on exit if changed
 4. Handle unsupported modes gracefully